gudzpoz/brocatel/mde/README.md

 # mde - Brocatel Markdown Editor

-This is a WYSIWYG-style Markdown editor implemented with Milkdown (and its underlying prosemirror).
+This is a WYSIWYG-style Markdown editor component in Vue 3 implemented with Milkdown (and its underlying prosemirror).

 ## Implemented